DioxusLabs/.github/profile/README.md

 We want to support developers every step of the way: from designing UIs to deploying backend services.

-In short, Dioxus is fullstack, crossplatform, lightning fast, and fully typed.

 To date, we've built:

 - [A UI library for Rust, similar to React / SolidJS](https://github.com/DioxusLabs/dioxus)